ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/02_analysis_workflow.md

 The manual for the featureCounts package can be found [here](https://subread.sourceforge.net/SubreadUsersGuide.pdf).

-This package outputs a tab-delimited file with the number of reads, where rows are Gene IDs and columns are your individual samples (**count matrix**).
+This package outputs a tab-delimited file with the number of reads, where rows are Gene IDs and columns are the individual samples (**count matrix**).

 ## Differential Expression

 ### DESeq2

 For the identification of differentially expressed genes, the R/Bioconductor package [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is the industry standard.
-It works on a **DESeq2 object**, constructed from a count matrix (usually provided by featureCounts) with the number of reads, with the genes as rows and the samples as columns, and a metadata matrix containing sample information (replicate, condition…).
+It works on a **DESeq2 object**, constructed from a count matrix (usually provided by featureCounts) that contains the number of reads, with the genes as rows and the samples as columns, and a metadata matrix containing sample information (replicate, condition, etc.).

 Example of a count matrix: